JackLumers/Action-Runner-Sample/README.md

-# Endless-Runner-Sample
+# Action-Runner-Sample
-Action runner sample that I made as a test task project for my employment opportunity.
+A game sample that I made as a test task project for my employment opportunity.

 Done in 2 days using parts of code from my other sample projects.
 Really need refactoring, but it would require exceeding test task time constraints.